An extra-thorough examination of the likely, hidden and true costs of video

 It's remarkable how many firms appear to assume that clients will continue to flock to them, and stay, by simply doing nothing.
 If there's one thing that lockdown, Brexit, Zoom, and the growing buyer enabled epoch has taught us, it's that the world isn't just changing at an accelerated rate, it's changing in ways no one could have predicted.

 Who, for example, would have expected a preference for digital buying, research, price comparisons, analyses, and capabilities studies online, over meeting a sales person?
 For the buyer's increasing faith in their own decisions and relative inexperience over those of a salesperson?
-Yet, this behaviour is very clearly documented in Gartner's reports - there's a wonderful article there on buyer enablement, which is Gartner's term for addressing this very particular trend.
+Yet, this behaviour is very clearly documented in 2020 Gartner Buyer Enablement report - there's a wonderful insight there -'buyer enablement', which is Gartner's term for addressing this very particular trend.

 It's simply commercial suicide to ignore this growing preference for greater understanding of your proposition and offering, not just its character or its ways, but also its pricing, benefits, outcomes, downsides, and risks.
 All of these things are sought by present day buyers.
 And, if your website doesn't address these things, you're really not competing with the best for now, but in the future, you'll be left far behind.